"Long Engine Life Starts With Reiff"

 Notice neither Continental nor Shell make any distinction as to the type of engine heater used (multi-point vs. oil heater only), or whether an engine cover is used or not.
 As stated above, I think logic tells us that these are important considerations.
 Mr. Visser seems to acknowledge this in a later article in Cessna Owner magazine, July 1998: "Oil pan engine preheaters - these are fine if used before flight, but do not leave the units plugged in.
 These units will gradually evaporate moisture from the oil, but the rest of the engine is still cold, so you end up with a humidifier cabinet that will rust the bearings and other engine components."

-The bottom line is, you should evaluate all the above information and weigh the risk of corrosion against whatever benefit you may realize from leaving it plugged in.
+The bottom line is, you should evaluate all the above information and weigh the risk of corrosion against whatever benefit you may get from leaving it plugged in.
+We believe that the best, least risky way to use your preheat system is to run it overnight before a flight.
+If it's inconvenient going to the airport to plug it in the night before, consider using a remote control.

 For example: